biranjan/biranjan.github.io/blog/content/posts/python_introspection.md

-Inspect has lots of interseting usecases see the [doc for more](https://docs.python.org/3/library/inspect.html)
+Inspect has lots of interesting use cases see the [doc for more](https://docs.python.org/3/library/inspect.html)

 ## Final words
 I have shown some of the ways you can introspect objects in python.
 In most day-to-day use you might never have to check types and instances and it is not recommended either.
 With the principle of it's easier to ask forgiveness than permission raising exception is better than checking types and attributes.
 However, this might be useful for debugging or in general better understanding of how python works.